Pandemic backlash jeopardizes public health powers, leaders

 Tisha Coleman has lived in close-knit Linn County, Kansas, for 42 years and never felt so alone.

 As the public health administrator, she’s struggled every day of the coronavirus pandemic to keep her rural county along the Missouri border safe.
-In this community with no hospital, she’s failed to persuade her neighbors to wear masks and take precautions against COVID-19, even as cases rise.
-In return, she’s been harassed, sued, vilified and called a Democrat, an insult in her circles.
+In return, she’s been harassed, sued, vilified — and called a “sheep.”

 Written By